Shashank-techie/ML_Pipeline-DVC/README.md

 Below is the general workflow followed to deploy the ML model using Azure ML, Docker, and Azure Container Apps.

 ### Either run:
+Edit the starting details with your own details after creating a Azure ML Resource group and then run the below given command.
 ```bash
 ./deploy.sh
 ```